Orsini family: Orsinis in literature

 The Orsini family was briefly mentioned in Boccaccio's book The Decameron in the 5th day, 3rd story.
 In the woods, it is described that soldiers from a rival family's soldiers attacked a fictional character in the book named Pietro while they had become lost in the woods about eight miles from Rome.
 Boccaccio describes the soldiers acting to spite of the Orsini's.
 Furthermore, a castle named Campo de' Fiori, was included in the text.
 L'Idole (R. Merle) also has Paolo and Lodovico Orsini as main protagonists, since the book is about Vittoria Accoramboni's life.

+A "Princess Orsini" is mentioned in Book II, Chapter XXII of F. Scott Fitzgerald's Tender is the Night, as Dick Diver relates an anecdote to Collis Clay in the bar of Rome's Quirinal Hotel.